 She is also an Instagram influencer and worked with brands like Nokia, Harley Davidson or Delta Airlines.

 The Best 25 Instagram photographers of 2014 by PASTE magazine included her, so she must be doing something right!

-Predominantly a street photographer, Dustin Vaughn-Luma can turn his hand to newborn and portrait photography very easily.
+Predominantly a street photographer, he turned his focus to newborn and portrait photography very easily.

 31. Victoria Siemer

 Victoria Siemer, or ‘Witchoria’, is a Visual Artist based in Brooklyn, NY.
 Her works exist very much in the digital realm.

 Photo manipulations create a surreal mood for ennui, existential crisis, and heartbreak.
 Her work includes beautiful abstracts.